 Use this information to remove a memory module.
-This section applies to both DRAM DIMMs and DCPMMs.
+This section applies to both RDIMMs and 3DS RDIMMs.

 Always wear an electrostatic-discharge strap when removing or installing memory modules.
 Electrostatic-discharge gloves can also be used.

-Never hold two or more memory modules together so that they touch.
+Never hold two or more memory modules together so that they do not touch each other.
 Do not stack memory modules directly on top of each other during storage.

 Handle memory modules with care: never bend, twist, or drop a memory module.

 Do not use any metal tools (such as jigs or clamps) to handle the memory modules, because the rigid metals may damage the memory modules.

 Do not insert memory modules while holding packages or passive components, which can cause package cracks or detachment of passive components by the high insertion force.

 - Make preparations for this task.